stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 ## Future Work
 ### Transaction Replay on Bitcoin Forks

 Bitcoin can fork.
 This can be a problem, because Stacks transactions can be causally dependent on the now-orphaned Bitcoin state.
-For example, any Stacks transaction that uses `(get-burn-block-info?)` may have a different execution outcome if evaluated after the Bitcoin block state from which it was mined no longer exists.
+For example, any Stacks transaction that uses `(get-burn-block-info?)` may have a different execution outcome if evaluated after the Bitcoin block state from which it was originally mined no longer exists.

 To recover from Bitcoin forks, and the loss of data that may result, this proposal calls for dropping any previously-mined but now-invalid Stacks transactions from the Stacks chain history, but re-mining the set of Stacks transactions which remain valid across the Bitcoin fork in the same order in which they were previously mined.
 That is, **transactions that were not causally dependent on lost Bitcoin state would remain confirmed on Stacks, in the same (relative) order in which they were previously mined.**